swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 }
 ```

-You can conform your custom parser to `CustomRegexComponent`.
-Conformance is simple: implement the `match` function to return the upper bound of the matched substring, and the type represented by the matched range.
-It inherits from `RegexProtocol`, so you will be able to use it with all of the string algorithms that take a `RegexProtocol` type.
+Custom parsers can conform by implementing the `match` function to return the upper bound of the matched substring, and the value constructed by the match.
+Conformers naturally inherit from `RegexProtocol`, so they can be used with all of the string algorithms generic over `RegexProtocol`.

 Here, we use Foundation framework's `FloatingPointFormatStyle<Double>.Currency` as an example. `FloatingPointFormatStyle<Double>.Currency` would conform to `CustomRegexComponent` by implementing the `match` function, with `Match` being a `Double`.
 It could also add a static function `.localizedCurrency(code:)` as a member of `RegexProtocol`, so you can refer to it as `.localizedCurrency(code:)` in the `Regex` result builder.